IRRIGATION MAP APPEAL ETHIOPIA

 The East African food crisis, caused by drought, is unprecedented.
 Some say it commenced in July 2011, others before then, but it has certainly not stopped – and is now worse than 1984.
 The government, charity and NGO aid system are once again moving to supply food – though much remains to be done.
 All good.
 BUT in future, drought and food shortages could be significantly avoided by early interventions.
-And for any mitigation today, irrigation could certainly be improved.
+And for any mitigation today, small scale irrigation could certainly be improved.
 Irrigation water from boreholes is a particularly valuable source, as Ethiopia has around 20 billion cubic meters of sub-surface water.

 It begins and ends with real people, mostly women farmers like Esset and her husband Woubshet who with their 3 children, have had their lives ruined by lack of water and whose access to irrigation finance and technical support are truly poor.
 Smallholder farming families like them make up over 90% of the agriculture employment, which overall accounts for more than 80% of employment in Ethiopia.
 But today in Ethiopia, there is a hidden problem, less than 10% of the suitable land is irrigated, according to several Ethiopian agriculturalists.

 Every 10 or 15 years there is a multi-year East African drought.
 However, this time, probably as a result of climate change and El Niño, the drought has been on-going every year since 2011.
 In other words, an unprecedented 7 years of drought in a row.

 This has now resulted in at least 18 million people surviving on aid based feeding schemes, and some 700,000 starving.

 A large degree of this suffering could probably have been avoided if more land had been irrigated in the first place.
 Ethiopia does have large ground water resources that could be tapped sustainably.